 Embroidery is a quick and fun way to add an elegant touch to your t-shirt.
 With some basic embroidery skills, you can give your t-shirt a touch of your creativity using simple yet standout patterns.
 You can also try out pre-loaded machine embroidery designs if you don’t have any in mind.

 The best thing about embroidering a t-shirt is that it works for various materials and sizes, including stretchable ones.

 If you have tried embroidering a t-shirt before, you probably found out that the design doesn’t sit as you would want it, and it often becomes distorted if the fabric stretches or you pull the stitches too tight.
 Well, there’s a solution to that as well.
-Just keep reading!
+Just keep reading about machine embroidery!